ClausMiesner/bingo-generator/README.md

 ## Abstract

 Use this bingo generator to create bingo tickets.
 It can be used to create multiple bingo tickets from a set of possible bingo terms.
-The bingo generator will produce a compile-ready <code>bingo.tex</code> LaTex file which you can be transformed into a printable <code>bingo.pdf</code> with a single command.
+The bingo generator will produce a compile-ready <code>bingo.tex</code> LaTex file, which can be transformed into a printable <code>bingo.pdf</code> with a single command.

 Never has it been easier to create multiple bingo tickets.